How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Conclusions

 In this work, we studied the effects of applying feature toggles on 949 open-source projects written in 6 different programming languages.
 We first identified the moment in which each project adopted feature toggles.
 Then, we observed if the number and effort of branch merges changed after the adoption, as well as the number of defects and the average time to fix them.
 The corpora and scripts used in the analyses are available in our companion site: \url{https://gems-uff.github.io/feature-toggles}.

 Surprisingly, the adoption of feature toggles did not lead to statistically significant changes in the number of branch merges.
 We could observe in our study that some projects, in fact, completely migrated to trunk-based development after the adoption of feature toggles.
+However, in this paper, we focused on analyzing the results more quantitatively.
+It remains as future work a qualitative investigation of the reasons why open-source projects adopt feature toggles.
 If, on the one hand, the number of merges did not change, on the other hand, the total merge effort dropped significantly on average (80\%).
 This result indicates that feature toggles may become an alternative to branches in collaborative software development, potentially reducing the risk of broken features or undesirable behavior due to the merge process.
 Besides, it may also reduce developers' pain of performing complicated merges.
 However, this hypothesis needs to be further investigated by future studies.

-Although we could not observe a statistically significant difference in either the number of defects and time to fix them, the mean number of defects increased by 456\%, and the total time fixing defects increased by 272\%.
+Although we could not observe a statistically significant difference in either the number of defects and time to fix them, the mean number of defects increased by 456\%, the mean time to fix a defect increased by 42\%, and the mean total time fixing defects increased by 272\%.
 This result is aligned with the indication of some authors that the feature toggles technique may lead to a growth of application defects.
+Despite this, we could also observe an increase in these measures in the control projects, which suggests that this might happen due to factors other than the use of feature toggles frameworks.
 We suggest replication of this study over a more extensive corpus in the future.

 As future work, we intend to investigate the stabilization of the merge effort for some programming languages that we found in RQ2.3 (Section \ref{sec:total_merge_effort}).
 We also intend to study how the number of developers in projects that adopted feature toggles could affect the branching merge process.
 We also want to study whether the increase in the number of defects is related to the additional test complexity imposed by feature toggles.
 This study could help devise new approaches to plan and conduct tests in the context of feature toggles.